askorama/orama/packages/docs/open-source/text-analysis/stopwords.md

 ## Supported languages

-As for now, Orama supports 28 languages when it comes to stop-words removal:
+As for now, Orama supports 29 languages when it comes to stop-words removal:

 - Arabic
 - Armenian
 - Bulgarian
+- Chinese (Mandarin - stemmer not supported)
 - Danish
 - Dutch
 - English